- About ASF

 Catherine Lord, PhD is the Director of the NY Institute for Brain Development and a professor of psychology, psychiatry and pediatrics.
 Dr. Lord is currently a Visiting Professor at NYU Child Study Center where she is setting up a preschool and toddler clinic using evidence-based assessments and treatments.
 She is a clinical psychologist who has worked in Canada and the U.K and at various universities in the U.S., including the TEACCH program.
 She was involved in developing the standardized diagnostic instruments for ASD (the Autism Diagnostic Observation Schedule (ADOS), an observational scale, and the Autism Diagnostic Interview – Revised (ADI-R), a parent interview), considered the gold standard for research diagnoses.

-David S. Mandell, ScD is Assistant Professor of Psychiatry and Pediatrics at the University of Pennsylvania School of Medicine’s Center for Mental Health Policy and Services Research and Associate Director of the Penn/CHOP Center for Autism Research.
+David S. Mandell, ScD is Assistant Professor of Psychiatry and Pediatrics at the University of Pennsylvania School of Medicine’s Center for Mental Health Policy and Services Research and Associate Director of the Penn/Children’s Hospital of Philadelphia (CHOP) Center for Autism Research.
 He is also a Senior Fellow of the Leonard Davis Institute of Health Economics, an Associate Scholar in the Center for Clinical Epidemiology and Biostatistics, a Research Affiliate of the University of Pennsylvania Population Studies Center, a member of the Pediatric Research Generalist Group, and a Senior Fellow in the Center for Public Health Initiatives.
 Dr. Mandell’s research focuses on the organization, financing and delivery of services to children with autism, and provides the basis for the development of interventions at the individual, provider and system levels to decrease the age at which children with autism are recognized and enter treatment, and to improve the services and supports available to them and their families.
-He is the recipient of a National Institute of Mental Health (NIMH) career development award, and principal investigator on an NIMH-funded study to examine the relationship between states’ policies and their delivery of health services to children with autism.
+He is the recipient of a NIMH career development award, and principal investigator on an NIMH-funded study to examine the relationship between states’ policies and their delivery of health services to children with autism.
 Dr. Mandell co-chaired the Commonwealth of Pennsylvania’s Autism Task Force and consults with the Department of Public Welfare to help them develop appropriate policies to meet the needs of families of children with autism.
 He also served as a member of the core team for the City of Philadelphia Mayor’s Blue Ribbon Commission on Children’s Behavioral Health in 2007.
 Dr. Mandell is the Chair of the Mental Health Section of the American Public Health Association.
 He holds a bachelor of arts in psychology from Columbia University and a doctorate of science from the Johns Hopkins School of Hygiene and Public Health, where he received the Paul V. Lemkau award for outstanding performance in doctoral studies.

 Eric Morrow, MD, PhD is a physician-scientist with extensive experience in autism and related neurodevelopmental disorders.
 Dr. Morrow received his MD-PhD from the Harvard Medical School/MIT Health Sciences and Technology (HST) program.
 He completed his psychiatry training at Massachusetts General Hospital (MGH) and McLean Hospital.
 Since moving to the Institute for Brain Science at Brown University in 2009, Dr. Morrow has taken an active role in building a multidisciplinary, translational research program in autism research.
 His laboratory research focus is on normal mechanisms that regulate brain development and on genetic and cellular mechanisms that lead to severe forms of autism.
 Research in the Morrow lab is based upon an integrated approach involving mouse models, patient-derived stem cells, and clinical investigation in patients.
 Also at the Emma Pendleton Bradley Hospital, Dr. Morrow leads the Rhode Island Collaborative for Autism Research and Treatment (RI-CART), a statewide, population-based research network.
 The long-range goals regarding Dr. Morrow’s research are to contribute to the development of innovative medical interventions that will enhance cognitive and adaptive gains in the most difficult-to-treat forms of autism.

 Celine Saulnier, PhD is the Clinical Director for Research at the Marcus Autism Center, Children’s Healthcare of Atlanta, Assistant Professor in the Division of Autism and Related Disorders, Department of Pediatrics at Emory University School of Medicine, and Associated Assistant Professor in the Department of Psychology at Emory University.
 She obtained her doctorate in Clinical Psychology from the University of Connecticut, after which she completed a postdoctoral fellowship at the Yale Child Study Center awarded by the National Alliance for Autism Research.
-After her postdoc, Dr. Saulnier joined the Yale research faculty, where she became both the Clinical Director and the Training Director for the Autism Program, managing and supervising multidisciplinary diagnostic evaluations on individuals with autism spectrum and related disorders from infancy through young adulthood.
+After her fellowship, Dr. Saulnier joined the Yale research faculty, where she became both the Clinical Director and the Training Director for the Autism Program, managing and supervising multidisciplinary diagnostic evaluations on individuals with autism spectrum and related disorders from infancy through young adulthood.
 At the Marcus Autism Center, Dr. Saulnier oversees all activities related to the characterization of individuals participating in clinical research and she is Director of the Clinical Assessment Core for the Emory Autism Center of Excellence grant awarded by NIMH.
 Her research focuses on profiles of adaptive behavior in autism spectrum disorders, particularly on the discrepancy between cognitive ability and the application of functional skills to daily contexts and routines.
 She is also is co-author of the book, Essentials of Autism Spectrum Disorders Evaluation and Assessment.